-The Open Justice Law Clinic cannot advise on criminal, employment, debt, immigration or family law issues.
+The Open Justice Law Clinic cannot advise on urgent matters, criminal, landlord and tenant, welfare benefits, debt, immigration, wills and probate matters or provide representation in court proceedings.
 We are unable to pursue a claim against The Open University, its Governors, employees or students.
-We may decide not to take a case forward if it falls outside the clinic’s expertise, if there is a conflict of interest or if urgent assistance is required.
+We won't be able to take a case forward if it falls outside the clinic’s expertise, if there is a conflict of interest or if urgent assistance is required.

 Please complete the online form.

-We will then contact you to arrange an online interview or, if we can’t take your case, to refer you to a firm or organisation that is more able to assist you.
+We will then contact you to arrange an online interview or, if we can’t take your case, we will signpost to a firm or organisation that is more able to assist you.

 Our privacy notice sets out in detail how we will process your personal data when you submit it to the Open Justice Law Clinic.